Why are the solutions to overdetermined problems usually "as symmetric as possible"?: The perturbation theory for the critical points of a shape functional

-such that the partial Fr\'echet derivative of $j_\om$ with respect to the first variable is given by Indeed, by density, the functional $\pa_x j_\om(0,\la)[\cdottone]$ admits a unique extension as a bounded linear functional $L^2(\pa\om)\to\RR$.
-Thus, the function $g_\om(\la)\in L^2(\pa\om)$ is uniquely determined by the Riesz representation theorem (of course, in most applications, $g_\om(\la)$ will be far more regular).
+In other words, we assume that the partial Fr\'echet derivative of $j_\om$ with respect to the first variable is given by We remark that, in most applications, the function $g_\om(\la)$ will be far more regular.

 We say that an open set $\om\in\cC^{m+1,\al}$ is a critical shape for $\cJ(\cdottone,\la)$ if